About the risk of using too many buzz words in our communication.

 How can you best attract the attention of your audience?
 The answer is not a 30 minute PowerPoint movie with font size 14.
 The answer is a demonstration.
 You are talking about the positive changes that the new country eye screening programme can do?
 Show it.
 Wherever you can, let people touch, see feel your initiative and how it relates to their work.
 If you decide to use visual support on the screen, go for simple pictures rather than theory slides.

-4. Build simple structure, use visualization (What?
+IV.
+Build a simple structure, use visualization (What?
 Why?
 How?)

 Your presentation should enable the audience to understand 1.
 What are we talking about (avoid technical terms where possible), 2 Why is this relevant (what are the benefits for the audience)? and 3.
 How will the task be solved (avoid technical details, highlight concrete contributions required from the audience).
 Developing a simple structure takes time.
 It is an investment, which pays off quickly.
 Simplification and focus. „Here are the 18 biggest improvements of our new approach to program planning.“ Such a presentation would of course make your audiences brain explode.
 Professional presenters focus on key messages, which are most relevant for your target audience.
 Science recommends to slice presentations in 3 items.
 A solution could be „Our new programme methodology provides over 18 ground breaking improvements compared with the classic approach.
 Here are the top three…“